-“Boutique hotel by Gordon Ramsay in trendy Camden: fantastic food and a relaxed mood”
+“Boutique Camden hotel by Gordon Ramsay: fantastic food and a relaxed mood”

 The elegant John Nash Georgian townhouse is bang opposite Regent's Park.
 It was resurrected from dereliction and sympathetically refurbished with antique wardrobes and sepia photographs in its 9 rooms.
 Downstairs, the bar features more contemporary vintage pieces such as worn leather sofas and oversized wing-backed chairs.
 But the restaurant’s the main draw; split between the ground floor and basement, you get views out to a terrace upstairs, and in the basement a ringside seat to the theatrics of an open kitchen.
 And it goes without saying that the food’s terrific.
-All in all a great - if surprising - addition to this neck of the woods.
+All in all, an asset to this neck of the woods.

-- Super comfortable beds and crisp linens in the 9 elegantly styled rooms, some of which have superb park views
+- Super comfortable beds in the 9 elegant rooms and some have superb park views

-- First-rate service from enthusiastic staff, yet a pleasingly informal ambiance, which we’d not really anticipated.
+- First-rate service from enthusiastic staff, yet a pleasingly informal ambiance.
 Any minor issues were expertly handled

-- Camden itself - a cool, edgy, quintessentially London neighbourhood, with a brilliant live music scene.
-And you're just 10 minutes' walk from the Tube station to zip all over London
+- Camden is a cool and quintessentially London neighbourhood, plus you're just 10 minutes' walk from the Tube station

 - Right by Regent's Park for jogging, picnics, London Zoo and the open-air theatre